Contact Us Today (424) 372-3112

 Our Los Angeles criminal attorneys can use a variety of strategies against your charges of joyriding.
 While every case is unique, some of the most common defenses include:

-Consent -We might be able to make an argument that you had a reasonable belief the owner gave you consent to take the vehicle.
-Recall from the elements of the crime that the prosecutor must be able to prove you didn't have permission to take vehicle.
-It might be possible to show you thought you had consent.
+Consent -We might be able to argue that you had a reasonable belief the owner gave you consent to take the vehicle.
+Recall from the elements of the crime that the prosecutor must be able to prove you didn't have permission to take the vehicle.
+It might be possible to show that you thought you had consent.

 Misunderstanding – Another potential defense includes making an argument there was simply a misunderstanding between you and the vehicle owner.
 Perhaps we could show some evidence you had a reasonable belief there was some type of agreement that you could take the vehicle.

-Vehicle Ownership – We might be able to make an argument you had a reasonable belief the vehicle belonged to you.
+Vehicle Ownership—We might be able to argue that you had a reasonable belief the vehicle belonged to you.
 For instance, perhaps you believed you were a partial owner because you shared the vehicle with someone else.

 Contact Cron, Israels & Stark for Help

-Many teenagers feel that taking a vehicle for a short ride is harmless, but the legal consequences of a Vehicle Code 10851 joyriding conviction can be life-altering.
+Many teenagers may perceive joyriding as a harmless act, but the legal consequences of a Vehicle Code 10851 VC joyriding conviction can be life-altering.

 Cron, Israels & Stark is a top-rated criminal defense law firm with a team of highly experienced lawyers.